Uttarakhand: Languages

-The official language of Uttarakhand is Hindi, which according to the 2011 census is spoken natively by % of the population (primarily concentrated in the south), and also used throughout the state as a lingua franca.
-Additionally, the classical language Sanskrit has been declared a second official language, although it has no native speakers and its use is constrained to educational and religious settings.
+The official language of Uttarakhand is Hindi, which according to the 2011 census is spoken natively by % of the population, and is also used throughout the state as a lingua franca.

-The other major regional languages of Uttarakhand are Garhwali, which according to the 2011 census is spoken by % of the population, mostly in the western half of the state, Kumaoni, spoken in the eastern half and native to %, and Jaunsari, whose speakers are concentrated in Dehradun district in the southwest and make up % of the state's population.
+The major regional languages of Uttarakhand are Garhwali, which according to the 2011 census is spoken by % of the population, mostly in the western half of the state, Kumaoni, spoken in the eastern half and native to %, and Jaunsari, whose speakers are concentrated in Dehradun district in the southwest and make up % of the state's population.
 These three languages are closely related, with Garhwali and Kumaoni in particular making up the Central Pahari language subgroup.
-There are also sizeable populations of speakers of some of India's other major languages: Urdu (%) and Punjabi (%), both mostly found in the southern districts, Bengali (%) and Bhojpuri (%), both mainly present in Udham Singh Nagar district in the south-east, and Nepali (%, found throughout the state, but most notably in Dehradun and Uttarkashi).
+The languages have been part of various scattered conservation efforts due to their active decline beginning in the later quarter of the 20th century.
+The decline is hypothesized to be the result of heavy state-sponsored promotion of Hindi as the official language.

 All the languages enumerated so far belong to the Indo-Aryan family.
 Apart from a few other minority Indo-Aryan languages, like Buksa Tharu and Rana Tharu (of Udham Singh Nagar district in the south-east), Mahasu Pahari (found in Uttarkashi in the north-west), and Doteli, Uttarakhand is also home to a number of indigenous Sino-Tibetan languages, most of which are spoken in the north of the state.
 These include Jad (spoken in Uttarkashi district in the north-west), Rongpo (of Chamoli district), and several languages of Pithoragarh district in the north-east: Byangsi, Chaudangsi, Darmiya, Raji and Rawat.
 Another indigenous Sino-Tibetan language, Rangas, became extinct by the middle of the 20th century.
 Additionally, two non-indigenous Sino-Tibetan languages are also represented: Kulung (otherwise native to Nepal) and Tibetan.

+The Indian classical language Sanskrit has been declared a second official language, by the BJP government for its allegedly historic association with the region.

+There are also sizeable populations of speakers of some of India's other major languages: Urdu (%) and Punjabi (%), both mostly found in the southern districts, Bengali (%) and Bhojpuri (%), both mainly present in Udham Singh Nagar district in the south-east, and Nepali (%, found throughout the state, but most notably in Dehradun and Uttarkashi).